KomMonitor/web-client/README.md

 Assuming the WAR file is named `kommonitor-webclient.WAR` and Tomcat is started locally on port 8080, you may reach the web app via `localhost:8080/kommonitor-webclient`.

 ### Docker
-The <b>KomMonitor Web Client</b> can also be build and deployed as Docker image (i.e. `docker build -t kommonitor-web-client:latest .`).
+The **KomMonitor Web Client** can also be build and deployed as Docker image (i.e. `docker build -t kommonitor-web-client:latest .`).
 The project contains the associated `Dockerfile` and an exemplar `docker-compose.yml` on project root level.
 The Dockerfile relies on an existing `dist` folder, so you must build the project before according to the building steps listed above.
 Only then the docker image can be created.

 The exemplar [docker-compose.yml](./docker-compose.yml) file specifies only the `kommonitor-web-client` service as all required connections to the respective components of KomMonitor are configured in `./app/env.js` (connection details to other services etc. according to the [Configuration section](#configuration) mentioned above).